-a.
+- a.
 Performance Measurement.
 All grantees must establish, track, and evaluate performance measures (i.e., outputs, intermediate-outcomes, end-outcomes) for their programs.
-Grantees must:

-establish performance measures in consultation with the Corporation, or collect and organize performance measure data on an ongoing basis. ii.

-State Commission, as appropriate.

-track progress toward meeting performance goals. iii.

-account for shortfalls in measured performance by explaining why they iv. occurred and providing plans for responding to the shortfalls.

-include the results in progress and final reports. v.
+Grantees must: - i. establish performance measures in consultation with the Corporation, or State Commission, as appropriate. - ii. collect and organize performance measure data on an ongoing basis. - iii. track progress toward meeting performance goals. - iv. account for shortfalls in measured performance by explaining why they occurred and providing plans for responding to the shortfalls. - v. include the results in progress and final reports.